 1. Ljubomir Frckoski - the controversial politician, “public intellectual,” was Macedonia’s Interior Minister during the Gligorov assassination attempt.
 His portfolio included the Police, Border Control and Intelligence Services.
 He was a senior member of the then SDSM (Social Democrats) government of Macedonia led by Prime Minister Branko Crvenkovski.
-A government that was one of the most corrupt in recent Macedonian history, heavily involved in illegal smuggling in breaking United Nations sanctions imposed upon Serbia.
+A government that was one of the most corrupt in recent Macedonian history, heavily involved in illegal smuggling in breaking United Nations sanctions imposed upon the Slobodan Milosevic regime in Serbia.
 That corruption reached the very top, the Prime Minister Crvekovski himself, as this declassified 1995 CIA report shows:

 Frckoski was one of the first to push the view that a Bulgarian company with links to former Bulgarian Communist Intelligence Service (KDS) was behind the attempted murder of president Gligorov.
 This line of “investigation” led nowhere, into a dead end street, pardon the pun.
 The result was the suspected “suicide” of Ivo Jancev, Multigroup’s representative in Macedonia.

 This photo and the one above of the Police mannequin are from the book “Atentat” by Zoran Petrov, Nova Makedonija, Skopje, Macedonia, 1996.
 The book is in Macedonian and is an excellent summary of the details then known about the assassination attempt.